wix-incubator/react-native-repackager/README.md

 ## Implementation Details

-* This package inject code into the RN packager implementation (!)
+* This package injects code into the RN packager implementation (!)

 ## License